bobbykjack/gamedev-exodus/README.tpl.md

 If you’re not on this list, but feel like you qualify, [give me a shout](https://mas.to/@bobbyjackdotme) and I’ll probably add you.

-Of course, feel free to open a pull request if you want to make the process as easy as possible for me!
+Of course, feel free to open a pull request (on [accounts.json](accounts.json), please) if you want to make the process as easy as possible for me!